 A. The programme is largely delivered online through live webinars on weekends.
-In addition to webinars, there will be 4 workshops -two contact and two online- with each workshop spanning a duration of 3-5 days, over the course of the programme.
-A workshop will be held at the beginning of Term 1; the second at the beginning of Term 2; the third at the beginning of Term 3 and the fourth workshop will be held at the end of the programme when the students will present their capstone projects.
+In addition to webinars, there will be 4 online workshops -with each workshop spanning a duration of 3 days, over the course of the programme.
+The first workshop will be held at the beginning of Term 1; the second at the beginning of Term 2; the third at the beginning of Term 3 and the fourth workshop will be held at the end of the programme when the students will present their capstone projects.

-Q. Is it mandatory to attend all the contact workshops?
+Q. Is it mandatory to attend all the workshops?

-Q. What will be the content of the contact workshops?
+Q. What will be the content of the workshops?

 A. The first three workshops will include lectures by core faculty, guest lectures by prominent policy practitioners, and group exercises on policy analysis, policy simulations and various other topics.
-In the last workshop, the students will present their dissertations.
+In the last workshop, the students will present their capstone projects.

 Q. How many hours of work will a student be required to put in per week?

 A. Term I and Term II will have 2-3 live online webinars per week.
 Each webinar would be for a duration of 90 minutes.